aspose-cells/Aspose.Cells-API-References/english/go-cpp/Walls/GetCubePointXPx/_index.md

 ## GetCubePointXPx function

-Gets x-coordinate of the apex point of walls cube after calls Chart.Calculate() method.The number of apex points of walls cube is eight
+Gets x-coordinate of the apex point of walls cube after calling the Chart.Calculate() method.The number of apex points of walls cube is eight

 ```go